MarkWengSTR/blog/content/en/posts/python_ansys_concept_en.md

 ---
-title: 程式化永磁馬達設計概念 by python
+title: Surface Permanent Magnet Motor design programming concept in python
-date: 2020-09-01
+date: 2020-10-11
 keyword:
 - python_fundamental
 - data_and_function
 description: Introduce how to use python in motor design and why use program to design motor。
-draft: false
+draft: true
 hideToc: false
 enableToc: true
 enableTocContent: true